© Unofficial Royalty 2023

 Full name: Alexandra Carolina Marie Charlotte Louise

 The daughter of King Christian IX of Denmark, Alexandra, known as Alix, married the future King Edward VII of the United Kingdom (Bertie) in 1863.
 The couple had six children including King George V of the United Kingdom and Queen Maud of Norway.
 In 1901, Alix’s husband succeeded to the British throne upon the death of his mother Queen Victoria.
-Alix and her husband had begun the idea of the royal family’s public appearances as we now know them during Queen Victoria’s withdrawal after her husband’s death, and they continued this during Bertie’s reign.
-During his marriage, Bertie had quite a number of mistresses.
-Apparently, Alix knew about many of them and accepted them.
+Alix and her husband began the idea of the royal family’s public appearances as we now know them during Queen Victoria’s withdrawal after her husband’s death, and they continued this during Bertie’s reign.
+During his marriage, Bertie had several mistresses.
+Alix knew about many of them and accepted them.
 When Bertie died in 1910, Alix quipped, “Now at least I know where he is.”

 Unofficial Royalty: Alexandra of Denmark, Queen of the United Kingdom